 Changes include handling of AC3 packets, the possibility to move subtitles during playbacks and the folder of the last opened file being selected for saving playlist.

 Many features have been fixed as well, and bugs like crashing when the user tries to search for a video decoded by the external decoder have been eliminated.

 The system requirements of MPC–BE are a SSE capable CPU and the latest DirectX 9.0c runtime.

 Overall, the interface and the user experience have been greatly improved compared to its predecessor.

 Media Player Classic Black Edition is far from the Windows Media Player program which is the base for MPC, but easiness of use has remained the same, showing that modern-day players are accessible to all users.

-- Fixed playback of animated GIF files.
+- Fixed reading of metadata in some files.